bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Now, you don\'t have to define a function here.
+Now, you don&apos;t have to define a function here.
 We can actually just use an anonymous function here.
 I could say function, parentheses, curly braces, and just stick the alert in here, And get rid of this altogether.
-And frequently, when you\'re using something like this, you\'re only going to run this on this particular button in this circumstance.
-There\'s no good reason to create a named function if you\'re only going to run this in this one case here.
+And frequently, when you&apos;re using something like this, you&apos;re only going to run this on this particular button in this circumstance.
+There&apos;s no good reason to create a named function if you&apos;re only going to run this in this one case here.
 I can use the anonymous function to do that.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->